rilhia/the-hallucinated-truth/README.md

 3. Click the **Enable** button.

-If this is your first time, enabling the API may also create your first project automatically.
+If this is your first time using Google Developer Console, enabling the API will also create your first project automatically.

 ---